NasimK21/hello-world/README.md

 Scholarly & Academic Practice

-Is this the exercies we were meant to do?
+Is this the exercises we were meant to do?